Whirled News Tonight: Premise

 As audience members enter the theater, they are invited to clip articles from newspapers and magazines and tack them to a corkboard on stage.
 When the show begins, performers enter dressed in professional newscaster attire and introduce the show with its motto "The News is Real, Everything Else is Improvised."

 One performer reads the opening paragraphs from a randomly selected article, which the troupe uses as the inspiration for a string of improvised scenes.
 Soon, another random article is pulled and a new set of scenes are performed.
 As the show develops, characters and situations cross over into multiple scenes creating a cohesive longform improvisational piece.

 Cast

 The show was created by Producer/Director Jason R. Chin.
 Since its inception, Scott Brady has been the Stage Manager.

-Since the show's opening in September 2003, the resident cast of "Whirled News Tonight" has included: Emily Anderson, Atra Asdou, Becca Barish, Brooke Breit, Marla Caceres, John Patrick Coan, Padraic Connelly, Alex Eilhauer, John P. Glynn, Sarah Haskins, Erin Keif, Jordan Klepper, Brett Lyons, Arnie Niekamp, Megan O'Neill, Eddie Piña, Alison Reese, Adal Rifai, Steve Waltien, Rob White, Shane Wilson, Sarah Wonak, and Matt Young.
+Since the show's opening in September 2003, the resident cast of "Whirled News Tonight" has included: Emily Anderson, Atra Asdou, Becca Barish, Brooke Breit, Marla Caceres, John Patrick Coan, Simon Collier, Padraic Connelly, Luis Cortes, Alex Eilhauer, John P. Glynn, Sarah Haskins, Erin Keif, Jordan Klepper, Cynthia Kmak, Brett Lyons, Arnie Niekamp, Megan O'Neill, Eddie Piña, Sean Price, Alison Reese, Adal Rifai, Steve Waltien, Rob White, Shane Wilson, Sarah Wonak, and Matt Young.